mirzacpp/HtmxExperiment/README.md

-Messing around with .NET Razor Pages HTMX.
+Messing around with .NET Razor Pages and HTMX.